Click thumbnail on the right to DOWNLOAD film.

 The magic of being close to something or someone through their work was

-had been researching for so many months.
+literally breathtaking, especially somebody who I had been researching for so many months.
 It felt like

 small currents of electricty running through my spine.
 I thought I had